ishalijadhav/AIBAS-CarPricePredictionModel/Readme.md

-# 🚗 AIBAS Car Price Prediction Model
+# 🚗 Car Price Prediction Model

 This repository contains a machine learning model that predicts the prices of used cars based on key features.
 It was developed as part of the AIBAS coursework project.